 From the same Year 3 score, students in disadvantaged schools make much less progress to Year 9 2.1 Funding levels differ by state and sector but most systems are funded less than their targets .
-15 2.3 Some independent schools receive far too little funding, some receive far too much .
-16 2.4 A tiny number of schools receive nearly than half of the over-funding dollars .
+15 2.2 It would cost governments \$3.5 billion more in 2016 to fund all schools to at least 95 per cent of SRS .
+15 2.3 Some independent schools receive far too little funding, some receive far too much 2.4 A tiny number of schools receive nearly than half of the over-funding dollars .
 17 2.5 Getting to 95 per cent of SRS is cheaper and much more targeted than getting to 100 per cent .
 19 2.6 Under the 2013 Education Act, the most under-funded schools will still be funded well below their SRS target even in a decade .
 22 2.7 Under the 2013 Education Act, over-funding will persist until the end of the century .
 22 2.8 Commonwealth funding for government schools varies greatly by state .
 23 3.1 Education wages growth has slowed in line with other prices .
-25 3.2 Small changes to indexation rates add up over time 3.3 The Commonwealth is either on a problematic funding pathway (2016 Budget) or an expensive one (2013 Education Act) .
+25 3.2 Small changes to indexation rates add up over time .
+26 3.3 The Commonwealth is either on a problematic funding pathway (2016 Budget) or an expensive one (2013 Education Act) .
 27 4.1 The new compact is the only approach that gets schools to at least 95 per cent of their SRS target target .
 29 4.2 The compact creates savings, primarily by reducing indexation, and reallocates them to two big reforms .
-31 The cost of funding all schools to their SRS target is much lower under the compact than under the 2013 Education Act 4.4 The compact applies different rates of indexation to different schools to help realign all schools to their target .
+31 4.3 The cost of funding all schools to their SRS target is much lower under the compact than under the 2013 Education Act .
+32 4.4 The compact applies different rates of indexation to different schools to help realign all schools to their target .
 33 4.5 Master Teachers and Instructional Leaders would lead improvement cycles within and across schools .
 41 5.1 For the Commonwealth, the new compact is much cheaper than the 2013 Education Act over the long term .
 43 5.2 The compact costs the same as Budget scenario 2 over the short term 5.3 Only the compact will close the gap to 95 per cent of SRS B.1 Commonwealth funding for schools is growing faster than the SRS targets and the rates required under legislation .
 51 B.2 Commonwealth data suggests recent state funding growth may be below SRS target growth, especially for government schools .
 52